-Catherine J Neill (BA Geography and Sociology) After her degree, Catherine went on to do the MPlan and now works as an Urban Planner at the City of Vancouver, Canada.
-In her current role, she is involved in the management, creation and design of public spaces in the downtown area.
-She tell us that the skills she learned in geography, particularly her cartographic skills, have been invaluable in her current job.
+Catherine J Neill (BA Geography and Sociology) After her degree, Catherine went on to do the MPlan and worked as an Urban Planner at the City of Vancouver, Canada.
+In that role, she was involved in the management, creation and design of public spaces in the downtown area.
+Recently Catherine moved to America and currently lives in Boston where she works as a Senior Planner at the City of Boston.
+She attended the Harvard Kennedy School (of Government), completed a Masters in Public Administration (MPA) and founded an organization to connect housing planners across the US and Canada to transformative ideas.
+She tells us that the skills she learned in geography, particularly her cartographic skills, have been invaluable in her current job.
 Careers using Geography Geographers work in a wide range of areas in the private and public sectors.
 The skills learned while studying for a geography degree can be used to develop careers in a variety of fields.
 A BA in Geography provides you with several options as you take the next step after graduation.
 You may decide on one of the following: - to follow a career path directly related to the knowledge and skills you learned while studying geography (GIS, tourism etc.). - to follow a career path using several of the transferable skills that you learned while studying geography (administration, marketing etc.). - to continue to postgraduate study in order to obtain a specialist qualification (urban planning, teaching etc.) Academic References: